Set up Varnish reverse HTTP proxy

 Create a file named

-/etc/apt/sources.list.d/varnishcache_varnish60lts.list
+/etc/apt/sources.list.d/varnishcache_varnish60lts.list with:

 sudo vi /etc/apt/sources.list.d/varnishcache_varnish60lts.list